LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-database-ingestion.md

         ```
         database_secret_name = "database-credentials/lbhatestrbviews-council-tax"
         ```

+    - **schema_name** (optional): Name of schema in the database containing tables to be ingested. e.g. `"parking"`.

+      For databases that support schemas, you can provide a schema name here to ingest all tables in the schema within the specified database.
+      Oracle Database and MySQL don’t support this; therefore **DO NOT** enter a value here.

 6. Commit your changes and create a Pull Request for review by the Data Platform team.
    You should wait for it to be approved and deployed before moving onto the next step.